alecchendev/alecchendev.github.io/main/hobbies.md

 my life, it's been the craft that I've been wanting to work on the most.
 Although I haven't done much yet, I have a great appreciation for shows and movies, and on occasion I'll throw together some of my own shots.
 It is a bit of a pipe dream of mine to one day spend a period of my life working as a writer or director on a movie or series.

+### Learning
+A vast majority of my time goes towards just the consumption of information in all forms of media, for me most commonly including tweets, videos, podcasts/interviews, articles, papers, and books.
+Some might consider this just aimless media consumption, but I feel a lot of fulfillment and gratification from understanding and connecting new ideas.
+I usually jot down some highlights of the things I consume to try to digest and solidify the information in my head better, and I'll try to articulate (via writing) connections and thoughts I have as another means of processing the information.
+I'm currently looking for a better way of managing and syntehsizing the things I consume so if you have any suggestions or person experience I'd love to talk.

+Topics that have intrigued me recently: nutrition, urban planning, questioning traditional career/work culture/systems, anthropology or other topics through the lens of anthropology, information synthesis/consumption and content creation, and programming languages.
+Apologies for the word salad.

 ### Nutrition/Cooking